Experiments with wavefront ray tracing on Apple silicon

 Books, articles, and blog posts present the wavefront renderer architecture as a way to improve ray tracing performance on GPUs.
-In practice, it’s difficult to find information on whether I should expect performance improvements for my simple, monolithic kernel hobby renderer on Apple’s M1, M2, or M3 chips—the latter having hardware-accelerated ray tracing.
-On Apple hardware, would switching to a wavefront architecture yield better performance?
+In practice, it’s difficult to find information on whether I should expect performance improvements for my monolithic kernel hobby renderer on Apple’s M1, M2, or M3 chips—the latter having hardware-accelerated ray tracing.
+On Apple hardware, would switching to a wavefront architecture be a silver bullet yielding better performance?

-There’s only one way to find out whether the wavefront architecture helps: write both a monolithic and a wavefront ray tracer with identical features and measure their performance across different devices.
-The results were unexpected: the wavefront renderer isn’t a clear winner, and performance varies significantly between chips.
-It turns out that for simple rendering use cases, a monolithic renderer is actually a better choice on the latest Apple hardware.
+There’s only one way to find out: write both a monolithic and a wavefront ray tracer with identical features and measure their performance across different devices.
+The results were contrary to what I expected: the wavefront renderer isn’t a clear winner, and performance varies significantly between chips.

 What is a wavefront ray tracer?